-"Wood is very scarce in Hamilton," said Mr. Wood, the member for that constituency, in the debate on the coal question.
+"Wood is very scarce in Hamilton," said in the debate on the coal question.

 "It will be scarcer here after the next election," remarked Mr. Plumb.

 "You have set your protection traps to see how many rats you could catch," said Mr. Jones of Halifax.